greenscreens-io/greenscreens-etl/README.md

 Examples for ETL engine

 - Copy example resources to [user]/io.greenscreens/etl
 - In web terminal go to the WRKACTJOB
--  select Export to Excel or Word from context menu.
+- Select Export to Excel or Word from context menu.

 JSON structure dfinition is defined in schema.json.